 21. The US has a sentencing incentive as part of an anti-corruption programme, which provides incentives as a criterion for an effective compliance and ethics programme that can establish eligibility for mitigated punishment in sentencing20.

 D. What we missed

-1. There exist several good examples of regulation around the world that concern strengthening corporate transparency.
+1. There exist several good examples of regulation around the world that concern strengthening corporate transparency regulations.
 Some jurisdictions avail themselves of these good examples and others do not for a variety of reasons such as lack of resources for enforcement, lack of political will or lack of capacity/knowledge.
 Evidently, countries whose share of global MNEs is large or who may not have signed up to international laws on climate change may be less proactive in pursuing transparency regulations in those areas.
-Before moving to regulatory options missed to enhance corporate transparency regulations, several howtoregulate articles already touch on important aspects of corporate transparency:
+Before moving to regulatory options missed to enhance corporate transparency regulations, several howtoregulate articles already touch on important aspects of corporate transparency regulations: